 Professional liability insurance

 Designed to protect against errors & omissions claims—i.e., allegations that a job has been done improperly and resulted in monetary or reputational damage—is essential for a range of professionals, from consultants to photographers.

 Essential if your business has employees or workers of any kind.
 This coverage applies to medical expenses and lost wages associated with work-related injuries and illnesses.

 General Liability FAQs

 Once you purchase general liability coverage, you’ll receive a Certificate of Insurance (COI).
-Your COI, also known as an ACORD 25, is the standard document that proves you’re insured, with all of the details like the types of liability coverage (general liability, professional liability, etc.) you have in force, the applicable policy limits, and the duration of your policy.
+Your COI, also known as an ACORD 25, is the standard document that proves you’re insured.
+It includes details like the types of liability coverage (general liability, professional liability, etc.) you have in force, the applicable policy limits, and the duration of your policy.
 This is typically the document you need to show your clients that you’re ready to get to work.
 With Thimble, you’ve got instant access to your COI after purchase and can make and send unlimited copies all with a click of a button.

 What is an Additional Insured?

 An Additional Insured is anyone who wants to be protected in connection to your CGL policy with respect to liability arising out of your actions or operations .
 In many cases, this is the company or organization hiring you, because they want to ensure that if anything goes wrong while you’re working on their behalf, they will be defended and covered under your insurance.

 Rated “Excellent” on Trustpilot.